ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 For the full SUIT Manifest example binary, see {{suit-uri}}.

-### Example 2: Having a SUIT Manifest include the Trusted Component Binary
+### Scenario 2: Having a SUIT Manifest include the Trusted Component Binary

-In this example, the SUIT manifest contains the entire Trusted Component Binary as an integrated payload (see {{I-D.ietf-suit-manifest}} Section 7.5).
+In this scenario, the SUIT manifest contains the entire Trusted Component Binary as an integrated payload (see {{I-D.ietf-suit-manifest}} Section 7.5).

 A Trusted Component Developer delegates the task of delivering the Trusted Component Binary to the TAM inside the SUIT manifest.
 The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the suit-integrated-payload element containing the fragment-only reference "#tc", in the envelope.
 The Trusted Component Developer transmit the entire bundle to the TAM.